You Are Here: (Secure)

 In addition, as heart rate and respiration are increased,

-the blood carries more oxygen to the body's tissues,
+the blood carries more oxygen to the body's

 allowing them in turn to increase the rate at which they can